Risingson/eveeyedocs/docs/sync/client-synchronisation.md

 # Location Tracking
-Enabling Client sync will trigger the following:
+Enabling synchronization with the EVE Online Client will trigger the following:

  - Start fetching your ingame location to follow your ship on the map
  - [Waypoint](https://eveeye.readthedocs.io/en/latest/sync/waypoints/) setting to Eve client